 Why Is RF Propagation Modeling Important For 5G?

 The reality is that 5G will unlock hundreds of new use cases across both the consumer and the enterprise space.
 However, without proper planning, many network rollouts are likely to fall short in several business and performance metrics.
-RF propagation modeling provides timely information before service providers commit CapEx to a 5G rollout project and helps them achieve an optimized level of network coverage for every dollar spent on delivering the RF network.
+RF propagation modeling provides timely information before service providers commit CapEx to a 5G network rollout project and helps them achieve an optimized level of network coverage for every dollar spent on delivering the RF network.

 Why Is Network Slicing Important For 5G?